oracle/coherence-kafka/README.md

 # Coherence integration with Apache Kafka

-This project provides component libraries that support moving data from a Coherence map to a Kafka topi and vice-versa.
+This project provides component libraries that support moving data from a Coherence map to a Kafka topic and vice versa.

 Supported on Coherence CE 21.06 and later.

 ## Getting Started